What do MedPay and PIP cover?

 Most other states offer PIP and/or medical payment as optional coverages.

-Medical payments and personal injury protection available limits vary greatly from state to state.
+Medical payments and personal injury protection available limits vary significantly from state to state.
 Some state minimum car insurance requirements mandate that you buy at least the minimum amounts for your state.

 If these coverages are optional, experts recommend at least $5,000 for medical payments and $10,000 for PIP.

 Consider buying enough MedPay and/or PIP to cover your health insurance deductible.
-If you don’t have health insurance or a policy that doesn’t cover auto accident injuries, consider a higher amount.
+Consider a higher amount if you don’t have health insurance or a policy that doesn’t cover auto accident injuries.

-In many states, you can carry both MedPay and PIP on your policy if you so choose.
-Depending upon state laws and policy terms, this can be beneficial if you are able to use your MedPay coverage to pay for your PIP co-payment or deductible.
+In many states, you can carry MedPay and PIP on your policy if you choose.
+Depending upon state laws and policy terms, this can be beneficial if you can use your MedPay coverage to pay for your PIP co-payment or deductible.
 Or your medical payments may kick in after your PIP coverage is exhausted, which is still helpful.

 What if I don’t buy MedPay and/or PIP coverage?

-If medical payments coverage and/or PIP is optional in your state and you choose to go without, you may end up paying out-of-pocket for your medical bills when you are at fault in an accident or the at-fault party cannot cover your injuries.
+If medical payments coverage and/or PIP is optional in your state and you choose to go without, you may pay out-of-pocket for your medical bills when you are at fault in an accident or the at-fault party cannot cover your injuries.

-What is the difference between PIP (personal injury protection) and medical payments?
+What is the difference between Personal Injury Protection and medical payments coverage?

 It’s confusing to many people shopping for auto insurance when they’re offered both personal injury protection (PIP) and medical payments (MedPay) since both deal with medical expenses resulting from auto accidents and without regard to fault.

 Depending upon where you live, PIP or MedPay may be required under state car insurance requirements.
-Typically, PIP is what you must carry if you are living in a no-fault state, and MedPay is optional in most states.
+Typically, you must carry PIP if you live in a no-fault state, and MedPay is optional in most states.

-In general, the basic difference between these two coverages is that PIP usually comes with a deductible and has benefits that are broader than just covering medical bills, while MedPay doesn’t usually have a deductible (and actually might cover your PIP or health insurance deductible) and only covers medical expenses related to the auto accident.
+The primary difference between these two coverages is that PIP usually comes with a deductible and has broader benefits than just covering medical bills.
+In contrast, MedPay doesn’t usually have a deductible (and actually might cover your PIP or health insurance deductible) and only covers medical expenses related to the auto accident.

 Both PIP and MedPay: